-I. General Principles
+- I. General Principles - A. Purpose:

-A. Purpose:

-Valencia College is dedicated to the advancement of knowledge and learning and also to the development of responsible personal and social conduct.
+Jes amended proc Valencia College is dedicated to the advancement of knowledge and learning and also to the development of responsible personal and social conduct.
 The primary purpose for the maintenance of discipline in the College setting is to support a civil environment conducive to learning and inquiry.